 Careful, analytical reasoning is an important part of nearly all management roles and is known to play an important part in a large range of occupations.

-The Watson-Glaser Critical Thinking Appraisal has been designed to measure some of these important abilities and since its inception has become a highly respected and widely used instrument in the selection and development of graduates, managers and leaders.
+The assessment has been designed to measure some of these important abilities and since its inception has become a highly respected and widely used instrument in the selection and development of graduates, managers and leaders.
 It is generally acknowledged to be one of the toughest tests of critical thinking available with strong links to performance in role.

 The Watson-Glaser is drawn from a bank of questions, ensuring that no single form of the test can be copied and reproduced.
 This item bank approach ensures that candidates can be assessed remotely and unsupervised.